jzha0529/Tut-07_Group-D_jzha0529/README.md

 ## 1. Interation

-Click to play button and wait for the music to start, and control the volume by scrolling the slider.
+Click the play button and wait for the music to start, and control the volume by scrolling the slider.

 ## 2. individual approach